Otto Berman: 1930s

 In the 1930s Berman became the accountant for, and advisor to, gangster Dutch Schultz.
 Berman was the handicapper for Cincinnati's Coney Island track in 1935, prior to his death.
 A Coney Island badge was located in his pocket.
-Locals identified his with the nickname "Abba Dabba."
+Locals identified him with the nickname "Abba Dabba".

 Death

-On October 23, 1935, Berman was having a meeting at the Palace Chophouse tavern in Newark, New Jersey with Schultz and gunmen Abe Landau and Bernard "Lulu" Rosenkrantz when assassins hired by Lucky Luciano burst into the room.
-Berman was hit by several bullets as well as buckshot from a 12-gauge shotgun, and was the first of the four men to die, at 2:20 the next morning.
-A photo of his bullet-riddled body appeared alongside a photo of Schultz undergoing surgery in the next morning's newspaper, under the headline, "Schultz, Five Pals Shot"; in fact, only four others were shot: Berman, Landau, Rosenkrantz, and Marty Krompier, one of Schultz's lieutenants.
-The accompanying article claimed that Berman was a gunman for Schultz; an angry Damon Runyon quickly submitted an editorial to the newspaper, defending Berman.
+On October 23, 1935, Berman was having a meeting at the Palace Chophouse tavern in Newark, New Jersey, with Schultz and gunmen Abe Landau and Bernard "Lulu" Rosenkrantz when assassins hired by Lucky Luciano burst into the room.
+Berman was hit by several bullets as well as buckshot from a 12-gauge shotgun.
+He was the first of the four men to die, at 2:20 the next morning.

+A photo of his bullet-riddled body appeared alongside a photo of Schultz undergoing surgery in the next morning's newspaper, under the headline, "Schultz, Five Pals Shot".
+In fact, only four others were shot: Berman, Landau, Rosenkrantz, and Marty Krompier, one of Schultz's lieutenants.
+The accompanying article claimed that Berman was a gunman for Schultz.
+An angry Damon Runyon quickly submitted an editorial to the newspaper, defending Berman.

 Berman is buried next to his parents in Mount Carmel Cemetery in Glendale, Queens.